 Our DSL/DDSL(s) have received the appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
 Our DDSL(s) are trained to the same level as the DSL.
 Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care in line with Working Together to Safeguard Children 2018.
-This training is updated at least every 2 years and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
+This training is updated at least every 2 years (in line with the Stoke on Trent Safeguarding Children's Partnership requirements) and in addition to this they regularly (at least annually) refresh and update their knowledge and skills.
 The DSL is given additional time, funding, training, resources, and support needed to carry out the role effectively.
 This is via Educational Safeguarding DSL briefings, meeting other DSLs, emails and reading statutory guidance etc.

 Our DSL takes the lead responsibility for safeguarding and child protection (including online safety as well as an understanding of the expectations, applicable roles and responsibilities in relation to the filtering and monitoring systems and processes in place), and this is explicit in their job description.
+Guidance: